 We are currently accepting applications for school year 19/20 Youth Ambassadors.
-Twenty Ambassador slots are available until filled.
-Apply by August 31 (late applications may be considered, if space allows).
+Ten Ambassador slots are available until filled.
+Apply by September 15 (late applications may be considered, if space allows).

 Who are the Youth Ambassadors?

 Any high school student in the United States is eligible to apply (see form on right).
 The Council is looking for creative Ambassador applicants who are willing and able to donate their volunteer time and energy.
 Only 20 Ambassador slots are available for the 19/20 school year.
 Ambassadors serve from September through May, and agree to contribute a minimum of 30 service hours over that time period.

 What do Youth Ambassadors do?

 All Youth Ambassadors commit to tackling a project in at least two of the following three categories during the Ambassador year.
 Ambassadors can design their own creative projects or select from several pre-existing options.

 Education/outreach.
 Examples may include: doing a presentation to a school class or youth organization, getting their school involved in the Make the Case for Caring Essay Contest, becoming a Mali Rising social media STAR, etc.

 Fundraising.
 Examples may include: conducting a personal fundraising drive, participating in our virtual walk-a-thon (Miles for Mali), helping with a school-based fundraiser, etc.